Celiac disease & Ehlers-Danlos: What’s the Connection?

 The Ehlers Danlos Society Logo

-2015 paper also indicated a potential link between Celiac disease and hypermobility, with found that 30% of people with Celiac met the criteria for Joint Hypermobility Syndrome (JHS), which is now known as Hypermobility Spectrum Disorder (HSD).
+A 2015 paper also indicated a potential link, and 30% of people with Celiac meet the criteria for Joint Hypermobility Syndrome (JHS), which is now known as Hypermobility Spectrum Disorder (HSD).
 [2]

 Of course, testing is always essential before dietary changes because a proper diagnosis is critical.
-Other people may simply respond poorly to FODMAP content of wheat, so a much larger portion may feel better gluten free, even though they don’t have Celiac.
+Other people may simply respond poorly to the FODMAP content of wheat, so a much larger portion may feel better gluten free, even though they don’t have Celiac.

 Footnotes